 Plant Slug-Resistant Plants

 Plants that are resistant to slugs and snails can be found at most nurseries.
-Some common plants you may want to plant include: lavender, rue, thyme, marjoram, oregano, and yarrow.
+You may want to plant common plants: lavender, rue, thyme, marjoram, oregano, and yarrow.
 Any fragrant plant is a turn-off for these slimy pests.
 They also dislike plants that are fuzzy or furry.

 Encourage Natural Predators

 Slugs are a favorite food for many animals.
 Frogs love them, as do birds and other insects, like beetles.

 You can naturally control slugs by building a “beetle bank” for large areas or a “beetle bump” for smaller areas.
 The process is the same either way.
 You can build a beetle bump by burying a shallow container with woody material and water in the ground.
 You could also carve out a furrow for the same purpose.
 A colorful collar of flowers, leaves, sticks, native grasses, sledges, and native plants will do the trick around this area will bring the beetles right to you.

 Save your crushed eggshells and scatter them around your garden.
 This will help repel slugs and snails from returning for a second helping from your garden!
 However, you’ll need a lot of eggshells for large areas, and they must be crushed a bit so that they’re small and sharp.
 Crush them with your fingers or pulse them for a couple of seconds in the food processor to chop them up.

 Diatomaceous earth has been used to kill slugs.
 Diatomaceous earth is a powder that is very sharp, and it cuts through the skin of slugs.
 But diatomaceous earth gets wet and then it doesn’t work.
 Who has time to put it around the plants again after every rain or dewfall?

 Did you know you can make your own homemade slug repellent with common kitchen ingredients?